 - Requires continuous coat grooming and dental care

-- Has a stubborn streak and can get yippy
+- Has a stubborn streak and can get yippy or defensive

 - Does not tolerate cold weather well, need extra layers to keep it warm